gcharlson25/Multimodal-Cobot-Control-System/README.md

 ## Datasets & Training

-The screw-detection model was trained on images labeled and exported via **Roboflow** in YOLOv8 format.
+The machine learning model was trained on images labeled and exported via **Roboflow** in YOLOv8 format.
 The raw training datasets are not committed to this repository (large binary image sets don't belong in git) — the **trained model weights are included directly** (see Installation above), so no dataset download is required to *run* the system.
-If you want to retrain or extend the detector:
+If you want to retrain or extend the machine learning model:

 - **Screw head detection dataset:** *[Add your dataset download link here]*
 - **Screw detection dataset (early iteration):** *[Add your dataset download link here]*